robocomp/robocomp/CONTRIBUTING.md

 ### Reporting an Issue

-- Make sure you test against the latest version (of the highly unstable branch).
+- Make sure you test against the latest version (of the development branch).
 It is possible we already fixed the bug you're experiencing.

 - Provide a reproducible test case, explaining your bug as thoroughly as possible.
 For example, screenshots of  your